War of Actium: Political and military buildup

-The Caesarians, Octavian (Caesar's principal, though not sole, heir), Mark Antony, and Marcus Lepidus under the Second Triumvirate had stepped in to fill the power vacuum caused by Julius Caesar's assassination.
-After the Triumvirate had defeated Marcus Junius Brutus and Gaius Cassius Longinus at the Battle of Philippi (42 BC) and Lepidus was expelled from the Triumvirate (36 BC), Octavian and Antony were left as the two most powerful men in the Roman world.
+The Caesareans, Octavian (Caesar's principal, though not sole, heir), Antony, and Marcus Lepidus under the Second Triumvirate had stepped in to fill the power vacuum caused by Julius Caesar's assassination.
+After the triumvirate had defeated Marcus Junius Brutus and Gaius Cassius Longinus at the Battle of Philippi in 42 BC, and Lepidus was expelled from the triumvirate in 36 BC, Octavian and Antony were left as the two most powerful men in the Roman world.
 Octavian took control of the west, including Hispania, Gaul, Italia itself, and Africa.
 Antony received control of the east, including Graecia, Asia, Syria and Aegyptus.

-For a time, Rome saw peace.
+For a time, Rome had peace.
 Octavian put down revolts in the west while Antony reorganized the east; however, the peace was short lived.
 Antony had been having an affair with the queen of Egypt, Cleopatra.
-Rome, especially Octavian, took note of Antony's actions.
+Romans, especially Octavian, took note of Antony's actions.
 Since 40 BC, Antony had been married to Octavia Minor, the sister of Octavian.
 Octavian seized the opportunity and had his minister Gaius Maecenas produce a propaganda campaign against Antony.

 Nearly all Romans felt astonished when they heard word of Antony's Donations of Alexandria.
 In these donations, Antony ceded much of Rome's territory in the east to Cleopatra.
 Cleopatra and Caesarion were crowned co-rulers of Egypt and Cyprus; Alexander Helios was crowned ruler of Armenia, Media, and Parthia; Cleopatra Selene II was crowned ruler of Cyrenaica and Libya; and Ptolemy Philadelphus was crowned ruler of Phoenicia, Syria, and Cilicia.
-Cleopatra took the title of Queen of Kings and Caesarion took the title of King of Kings.
+Cleopatra took the title of "queen of kings" and Caesarion took the title of "king of kings".